-Canadian Regional Park planning
+Woowookarung Regional Park planning

-A major new Regional Park in Ballarat – let’s plan it together
+A major new regional park in Ballarat – let’s plan it together

-Where is Canadian Regional Park?
+Where is Woowookarung Regional Park?

 Download a park map (PDF)

-We are currently at Phase 1 of the park planning process – understanding the park.
+We are currently at Phase 1 of the park planning process – Understanding the park.
 We want to learn as much as we can about the park, its cultural and natural values and what makes it a unique place to visit.
-There will be lots of opportunities for the community to get involved along the way, so we invite you to register your interest by emailing us at: firstname.lastname@example.org
+There will be lots of opportunities for the community to get involved along the way, so we invite you to register your interest by emailing us at: email@example.com

 The park vision

-A new name for a new park
+A new park and a new (old) name

 The park is within the traditional lands of the Wadawurrung Aboriginal people.
 Recent community consultation for a new park name indicated strong support for the name, Woowookarung, meaning ‘Place of Plenty’.
-Watch this space for an update on the naming of the park.

 The park planning timeline